gnart33/GauBongAI/README.md

-# GauAI - Intelligent Data Analysis Framework
+# GauBongAI - Intelligent Data Analysis Framework

-GauAI is a powerful framework for automated data analysis and machine learning, designed to turn data into actionable intelligence through a system of coordinated agents.
+GauBongAI is a powerful framework for automated data analysis and machine learning, designed to turn data into actionable intelligence through a system of coordinated agents.

 ## Features